WiktorPaprocki/Excel/README.md

 - Created Working Sheet, Pivot Table and Dashboard Sheets
 - Removed Duplicates
 - replaced "M" with "Married" and "S" with "Single" in Marital Status column
+- replaced "M" with "Male" and "F" with "Female" in Gender column
+-